globus/glopy/README.markdown

     apt-get install python-dev

-To build and install, run this
-(probably as root):
+To build and install, run this (probably as root):

-    export GLOBUS_LOCATION=/usr/local/globus GLOBUS_FLAVOR=gcc64dbg
     python setup.py install

-For GT 5.2, set your environment like this:

-    GLOBUS_LOCATION=/usr
-    GLOBUS_FLAVOR=

-If using the debian packages for 5.2, install:
+If using the debian packages for 5.2 or 6.0, install:

     apt-get install libglobus-gss-assist-dev libglobus-gsi-credential-dev